TDG-Platform/docs/ENVI_Task_Runner.md

 ### Description

-This data type and it's attributes desribes a standard raster spatial reference.
+This input port uses a string json object and it's attributes to describe a standard raster spatial reference.
 The following is an example:

 ```python
 ...